idfy-io/docs/eid-providers/buypass.md

 # Buypass

-Buypass ID is a personal electronic ID used for secure identification, electronic signature and payment.
-With Buypass ID, you can quickly, safely and easily access a variety of public and private services.
+Buypass ID on Smartcard is an personal electronic ID that allows easy and secure online identification and signature.

+**Buypass ID on smart card**can be used atallpublic serviceprovidersthat use "ID-porten"for identification.A number ofother public andprivate organizationsoffer the use ofBuypassIDfor identification andelectronic signature.

+* Secure user identification for easy access to self-service
+* Safe exchange and access to sensitive information \(PKI\)
+* Legally binding e-signatures and encryption with Buypass ID ensures paperless processes
+* Digitization, simplification and streamlining of administrative procedures and processes
+* Buypass ID can also be used for payment

 ## Capabilities

 Buypass supports both identification and signature.
+It also support payment.

 ## Legal